Aorto-left renal vein fistula

 Post-traumatic aorto-left renal vein fistulas may result from complications of penetrating abdominal trauma (e.g. gunshot and stabbing injuries) 2-4.

 The imaging findings on CT complements on the pathophysiologic process described above.
 Careful multiplanar evaluation of the left posterolateral aspect of the aorta is paramount to identify the location of the fistula and site of the retroperitoneal abdominal aortic aneurysm rupture.

-Beside the abdominal aortic aneurysm, a non-perfused and enlarged left kidney is often what catches the eye of the radiologist.
+Besides the abdominal aortic aneurysm, a non-perfused and enlarged left kidney is often what catches the eye of the radiologist.
 Hemorrhage/hematoma in the renal pelvis is a common associated finding, although the exact mechanism is not elucidated.
 The constellation of all these features should prompt the radiologist of the diagnosis.
 The use of 3D reformat is a delight for the vascular surgeon.

 Ultrasound / MRI / DSA

-Duplex sonography, MRI and catheter angiography may also demonstrate the abnormal communication between the abdominal aorta and left renal vein as well as the associated findings 5.
+Duplex sonography, MRI, and catheter angiography may also demonstrate the abnormal communication between the abdominal aorta and left renal vein as well as the associated findings 5.

 Treatment and prognosis